 The patent position of biotechnology and pharmaceutical companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 As a result, the issuance, scope, validity, enforceability and commercial value of our and our licensor's patent rights are highly uncertain.
 Our and our licensor's pending and future patent applications may not result in patents being issued which protect our technology or products or which effectively prevent others from commercializing competitive technologies and products.
 Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of our patents or narrow the scope of our patent protection.
 The laws of foreign countries may not protect our rights to the same extent as the laws of the United States.
-Publications or discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot be certain that we or our licensor were the first to make the inventions claimed in our owned and licensed patents for patentability are met, the first to file a patent application is entitled to the patent.
+Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
+Therefore, we cannot be certain that we or our licensor were the first to make the inventions claimed in our owned and licensed patents or pending patent applications, or that we or our licensor were the first to file for patent protection of such inventions.
+Assuming the other requirements for patentability are met, the first to file a patent application is entitled to the patent.
 We may become involved in opposition or interference proceedings challenging our patent rights or the patent rights of others.
-An adverse determination in any such proceeding could reduce the scope of, or invalidate our patent rights, allow third parties to commercialize our product candidates without infringing third-party patent rights.
+An adverse determination in any such proceeding could reduce the scope of, or invalidate our patent rights, allow third parties to commercialize our technology or product candidates and compete directly with us, without payment to us, or result in our inability to manufacture or commercialize our product candidates without infringing third-party patent rights.